tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Gravity (Freefall)

-> The ground you stood on never existed in the first place.
+> In retrospect, the ground you stood on never existed in the first place.

 - 20G from the start (lock delay table for the ten floors: 24, 22, 20, 18, 16, 15, 14, 13, 12, 11)